Data Protection in Amazon Glacier - Amazon Glacier

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-Data Protection in Amazon S3 Glacier
+Data Protection in Amazon Glacier

-Amazon S3 Glacier (S3 Glacier) provides highly durable cloud storage for data archiving and long-term backup.
+Amazon Glacier (S3 Glacier) provides highly durable cloud storage for data archiving and long-term backup.
 S3 Glacier is designed to deliver 99.999999999 percent durability and provides comprehensive security and compliance capabilities that can help you meet stringent regulatory requirements.
 S3 Glacier redundantly stores data in multiple Amazon Availability Zones (AZ) and on multiple devices within each AZ.
 To increase durability, S3 Glacier synchronously stores your data across multiple AZs before confirming a successful upload.

 For more information about the Amazon global cloud infrastructure, see Global Infrastructure.